numpy/numpy/doc/neps/nep-0058-bytestring-dtype.rst

 (`apache/arrow#50951 <https://github.com/apache/arrow/pull/50951>`__)
-tests ``None``, a placeholder string, and ``float("nan")``. ``pd.NA`` is a pandas object NumPy cannot enumerate, so a closed set of sentinels would exclude the arrays pandas produces (see :ref:`nep58-alternatives`).
+tests ``None``, a placeholder string, and ``float("nan")``. ``pd.NA`` is a pandas object NumPy cannot enumerate, so a closed set of sentinels would exclude the arrays pandas produces (see :ref:`nep58-rejected-ideas`).

 Two reasons are specific to this NEP. ``encode`` and ``decode`` propagate nulls between the two dtypes (:ref:`nep58-null-round-trip`), so the bytes side needs somewhere to put them.
 The missing-data machinery is shared, so leaving it out of ByteStringDType would remove capability without removing code.

+The shared implementation follows StringDType's corrected missing-value
+semantics: comparisons involving a NaN-like missing value return ``False`` except for inequality, which returns ``True``.
+Non-NaN object sentinels support equality and inequality, with nulls equal to other nulls and distinct from empty strings; ordered comparisons raise.
+These StringDType fixes landed in NumPy `PR #32564 <https://github.com/numpy/numpy/pull/32564>`__.

 The stubs parametrize ``StringDType`` by the type of ``na_object``, and ``ByteStringDType`` is typed the same way.
 That is exact for ``None``,